 In 2003, The International Fryderyk Chopin Society invited Carmichael to play at Ostrogski Palace in Warsaw and Chopin's birthplace home, Zelazowa Wola.
 Upon entering that home, she said "I immediately sensed the unmistakable presence of Chopin's welcoming spirit, throughout my visit and while I played my concerts.
 It was an affirming and extraordinary feeling."
 Carmichael also played premieres of a rare Liszt work entitled "Salve Polonia," in Poland and the U.S. under the auspices of the Liszt Society of Poland and the Polish Arts and Culture Foundation.

 Carmichael was born in Los Angeles to a musical family where music was a natural part of everyday life.
 Recordings of symphonic repertoire emanated from her sister's small record player, and the sounds of piano, ballet music, opera, and choral singing wafted through the home of her childhood.
 Her piano studies began at age 6, guided by the steady and caring hand of her Mother.
 Carmichael made her solo recital debut at age 14, and developed a keen interest in all the arts - especially in ballet.
 Then, in the midst of her piano studies, she left to pursue a career in ballet for the next ten years.
 The rich influence of her teachers, many of whom were great Russian émigré artists from the Imperial Ballet School of St. Petersburg, has stayed with her to this day.
-As her dance career came to a close, Carmichael returned again to the piano and began working with renowned Polish pianist and pedagogue Adolph Baller, ultimately graduating from the San Francisco Conservatory of Music.
+Carmichael returned again to the piano and began working with renowned Polish pianist and pedagogue Adolph Baller, ultimately graduating from the San Francisco Conservatory of Music.
 She later added independent studies with acclaimed teachers John Perry and Igor Schochetman.

 Carmichael has appeared at the Aspen Music Festival, the Grand Concert Hall at City Halls (Glasgow, Scotland), Ostrogski Palace Concert Hall (Warsaw, Poland), CAMI Hall in New York City, Denver Municipal Auditorium, the Salk Institute, Portland's "Art for the Ears," Chicago's PianoForte Series, New York's Ridotto Series, the Idyllwild Summer Music Festival, Radziejowice Palace (Poland), and many well-known Bay Area music series such as San Francisco's Old First Church, Berkeley's Trinity Chamber Concerts, Stanford University, San Francisco State University, the University of California at San Diego, and the University of California at Santa Cruz.
 Past collaborations include lecture/recitals with renowned Polish musicologist, music critic and journalist Stanislaw Dybowski and pianist for operatic tenor Monti Sauermann (Salzburg Landestheater.)
 Carmichael was honored to have a composition, entitled "Summer Idyll" written for her by the late New York composer Meyer Kupferman.
 Her radio and TV appearances include interviews and performances on Peninsula TV's "Focus on the Arts," KUSF-FM, KDFC-FM, and KPFA-FM's "Piano" program.
 She has played chamber music with former Principal 'Cellist of the New York Philharmonic, Laszlo Varga, and with members of the Scottish Chamber, San Francisco Opera, and the National Symphony Orchestras.
 Carmichael was invited to play Stravinsky"s "Sacre du Printempts," honoring the composer's 100th birthday at the International Stravinsky Symposium.